Keep the building "photo-ready" even before the shoot begins in order to finish the photography session as per the schedule.

 Should be able to work with lights

-If a photographer tells you that he can 'fit' the expenses within your budget because he only uses natural lights, then it is best to hire someone else.
-While photographers use both natural and special lighting effect, sometimes it is best to work in a condition where both are rightly balanced.
-Also, if you need a night view of the building, you will have to hire a photographer who can work well with lighting to get the desired effect.
+If a photographer tells you that he can 'fit' the expenses within your budget as he only uses natural lights, then hire someone else.
+While photographers use both natural and special lighting, at times it is best to work where both are balanced.
+For a night view of the building, hire a photographer who works well with lighting to get the desired effect.

 Look for relevant experience